Ian-Hardy/Covid_Chatbot/README.md

 # Covid_Chatbot

 A chatbot for providing COVID-19 resources to UCSC students.
-Uses a shallow network to classify user intents, templated responses when applicable,and a finetuned GPT-2 model to provide dynamic responses when applicable (typically for questions around symptoms.)
+Uses a shallow network to classify user intents, templated responses when applicable, and a finetuned GPT-2 model to provide dynamic responses when applicable (typically for questions around symptoms.)

 Check out a brief demo!